wcole3/Robot_Rampage/README.md

 2. Added several sound effects and mixed the sound using Sound manager
   a.
 Added female player hurt sound effect
   b.
 Added item pickup sound effect
+  c.
+Sounds were mixed so the effect of hitting a robot is obvious to the player
+  d.
+Robots tried to take revenge on player upon death by blaring their death sound effect, this was remixed to not deafen
+     the player

 3. Adjust world physics so player can no longer permanently mount dead robots